adamsilver/fdpb/03-Book-A-Flight.md

 ## Choosing dates

 Dates are hard[^].
-There is no getting away from this fact.
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
-It's hard work designing all of this complexity out of a UI.
+It's hard work designing all of this complexity out of an interface.

-Traditionally, and sometimes still to this day, websites use three select boxes for a date of birth field; one for day, month and year.
-We already know select boxes are problematic, but one of their redeeming qualities is that they stop the user entering wrong information.
+Traditionally we've used 3 select boxes to capture someone's date of birth&mdash;one for day, month and year.
+Even though we discussed the problems with select boxes earlier, one of their redeeming qualities is that they stop users entering wrong information.
+However, even *this* doesn't hold up in the case of dates.

-In the case of picking dates, however, even *this* is not the case.
 Users can, for example, select *31 February 2017*, which will result in a validation error.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

 So why use select boxes instead of a simple textbox?
-Mostly because it stops the system needing to handle a plethora of different formats.
+This is because it stops the system needing to handle a plethora of different formats.
 Some dates start with month; others with day.
-Some delimit dates with slashes; others with dashes.
-It's really hard to determine, meaning we can't be as forgiving with what we accept as we are with other fields.
+Some delimit dates with slashes, others with dashes.
+It's really hard to work out, meaning we can't be as forgiving as we'd like to be.

-Before we can design a date control, we first need to understand what type of date we're asking for.
+Before designing a date field, we first need to understand what type of date it is.
 Like GDS says *the way you should ask users for dates depends on the types of date you’re asking for*.

 ### Dates from documents

-We already discussed this in *Checkout* when we designed the expiry date field.
-If you haven't read it yet, I'll wait here until you have.
-Back?
-Let's continue.
+The expiry date as discussed in chapter 2 is a good example of this.
+We presented a simple textbox, that expects a number matching the same format as found on the ‘document’, in this case a debit card.
+These dates are normally straightforward, because users copy what they see, there's less room for interpretation.

 ### Memorable dates

+Dates that are easy to remember, such as date of birth, need a different course of treatment.
+The defacto thinking is that date pickers are easier for all sorts of dates.

-People find it easy to remember certain dates, such as date of birth.
-It's often slower and harder to find this date (using a calendar, for example) than it is to type numbers into a text box unassisted.
+It's often slower and harder to enter a memorable date in this manner, than it would be to simply type a few numbers into a text box unassisted.
+Even a well-designed custom date picker requires far more interactions to get the job done.

-This is why GDS suggests three *separate* text boxes on their own; one for day, month and year.
-Why three?
-To avoid the formatting issues we discussed earlier.
-Here's How it might look:
+Once again GDS have a excellent guidance.
+They suggest 3 *separate* text boxes&mdash;one for day, month and year.
+This is mostly to avoid the formatting issues we discussed before.

+How it might look:

 ![GDS date of birth](./images/gds-dob.png)